 We were amazed to see a big rock thickly covered by an oyster shell.
 Meaning, the water can engulf the entire island during high tide.
 We enjoyed our afternoon swim here.
 Since this is the last leg of our island hopping, we immersed ourselves in a leisure rest on the shady area.

 Since it was so hot after lunch, we skipped trekking the hill in Tagbon Island where the Shrine of Our Lady of the Most Holy Rosary is found.
 We only visited four islands but it was just fine since all had enjoyed the sun and sand activity for the day.
 Everyone had witnessed how beautiful the islands of Caramoan is.

 St. Michael The Archangel Parish

 The fun and excitement did not stop in island hopping.
 After eating our snack we head off at the town proper and explore.
 We visited the town’s red brick parish church which is celebrating its 400 years of faith.

-We were late to reserve for two rooms.
+We were late to reserve two rooms.
 Fortunately, the available room (air-con) is good enough for the six of us.
-It has one double bed, one double bunk bed, private bathroom, Led TV, electric fan and small table.
+It has one double bed, one double bunk bed, private bathroom, Led TV, electric fan, and a small table.

 Al Del Rio Villa Resort